LOVC/platform/README.md

 <strong>3)</strong>	About 10% of the opportunities we look at will convert into a full diligence process, and we expect to make investment offers to 1% of them.<br/>

 <strong> Our typical investment terms </strong> <br/>
 Every venture is different so we don’t have a set of rules regarding investment terms.
 We just ask entrepreneurs for fair valuations commensurate with the level of value we’re adding and reasonable downside protection on our investment.
-In general terms this means a significant enough equity stake for us to be motivated, a 1x liquidation preference, and the right to approve the issuance of any securities that would get preference over our investment.
+In general terms this means a significant enough equity stake for us to be motivated, at least a 1x liquidation preference, and the right to approve the issuance of any securities that would get preference over our investment.

 Naturally, our focus is opportunities where can create maximum impact for the entrepreneurs we back and our investors.
 And given the asymmetrical distribution of returns in venture any of our investments must have the potential to return the total value of our fund.
 Therefore we find ourselves dedicating most of our energy and resources to helping the portfolio companies in which our ownership level and ability to help are meaningful.